challacade/challachat/README.md

 This project uses **Node.js 24 Single Executable Applications (SEA)** to create a self-contained executable that includes:
 - Node.js runtime
 - All dependencies
-- Static assets (HTML, CSS, JS, images, sounds)
+- Overlay assets (HTML, CSS, JS, images, sounds)

 The build process:
 1. Compiles TypeScript to JavaScript